 The gross anatomy lab at DMU is state-of-the-art.
 It includes flat-screen monitors and computers at each dissection station.

 Technology is incorporated throughout the M.S. of Anatomy program.
 DMU uses wireless technology for access to the network and the Internet.
 Mobile computing devices are issued to new students.

-Students in the anatomy program complete a comprehensive examination in anatomy prior to graduation.
+Students in the anatomy program complete a capstone course prior to graduation.